Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/Paper.md

+---
+title: Paper
+---
 # Paper

 `app.class`

 #### Description

-Associates paper information with a paper name. `Paper` objects are used by [Printer](./Printer.md) objects.
+Associates paper information with a paper name. `Paper` objects are used by [Printer](.././Printer) objects.

 ---